modem is hot

 During the day, you may notice your modem overheating due to the additional heat source from the sun.

-The best place to keep your modem is in a central, high place, or the far end of a room, safely away from the sun.
+The best place to keep your modem is in a central, high place, or the far end of a room, safely away from the sunlight.

 Switch it off when not in use

 It’s incredibly important to occasionally switch your modem off when it’s not in use for an extended period of time.
-This allows it to fully cool down.
+This allows it to cool down fully.

-So next time you go on a long vacation, consider unplugging your modem.
+So the next time you go on a long vacation, consider unplugging your modem.
+Your modem deserves a vacation too right?

 If that’s not an option for you, you can change your connection settings to reduce the number of devices that can connect at any one time.
 Or just turn off half of the devices in your home while you’re away.